 Google Analytics Training vs Consulting

 Not everyone is a good communicator.
-An introvert who prefers to work alone, and prefers to immerse themselves in a project that only they can do and one that really challenges their skill set, is not the type of person who is going to walk into a conference room and put on an interactive training session for staff who aren’t very familiar with Google Analytics.
+An introvert who prefers to work alone, and prefers to immerse themselves in a project that only they can, is not the type of person who is going to walk into a conference room and put on an interactive training session.
 There are certain personalities that just don’t translate into being a good teacher.